HarryPaniccc/DnD/Session Notes/Vanguard/Session 83 - The Trial of Silb Heft.md

 >Keep it as a game.
 Exploration must be a game

 ## Introduction
-> "This is the legend of the Vanguard" or some kind of blurb.
-MAYBE do sequential lyrics to the sun the moon the stars or something.
->
 > So we will find our dreams fade in time, and in time our dreams leave us blind.
 By moonlight and starlight those shadows led me astray.
-Take comfort in darkness, and hide away from the light
+Take comfort in darkness, and hide away from the light.

 ### Recap
 **Much has happened** these past months, too much to tell now, but here is what is most important.

-- Last session these things happened
-- This is important because
-- And then this
+- Silb has received a summons from his good friend [[Brindor Shieldwall]] to meet him in [[Dularen]] at the [[Dularen Heart-Kiln]]
+- He does not know much about why, but he knows it has something to do with the armor that he had commissioned the [[Mountreach Heart-Kiln]] to forge for him some months ago
+- He called upon the aid of a [[Dragonborn]] Sorcerer by the name of [[Woed]] to return from [[Sirkonos]] to [[Dularen]].

 ### Opening Monologue
-The idea is to Pavlov's dog them into the zone.
-Choose an arc intro song.

-> The surrounds you find yourself in are old.
-Older than you, maybe older than I. But one things for certain, you are not the first to come through here recently.
+> The night air is cold threatening to cool you through your simple clothing.
+Your destination, you know, is to find [[Brindor Shieldwall|Brindor]] at the [[Dripping Barrel Inn]] in [[Dularen]].
+You told him you wanted to be discreet, so its likely he will have secluded himself one way or another.
+You need merely find him.
 >
-> The day is the nth of *month*, 813, and you are (bleeding/dying/chilling/eating).
+> The day is the **19th** of **Banahras**, 813, and you are flying through the [[Ethereal Plane]].

 # Session Start